 Professional video making tools like Screencastomatic is a good choice if you want to enable more features.
 If you prefer something more budget-friendly, you can always use YouTube Capture (iPhones) or YouTube Creator Studio (Android) to take videos right from your smartphone and upload it onto YouTube.

 Since hosting is free, you can create as many videos as you like and funnel those traffic to your main site for people to check out the details of your course.

 (5) Marketing Tools

 At some point, you may need to create designs – whether it’s for a website logo, course outlines or eBook covers.
 Hiring a professional can cost you a bomb, so why not do it yourself?
-Canva is my go-to graphic design app because they are easy to use and have plenty of stock images to choose from.
+Canva is my go-to graphic design app because they are easy to use and has plenty of stock images to choose from.

-When it comes to creating infographic, which I think is great for teaching, Piktochart is a great program to use.
+When it comes to creating an infographic, which I think is great for teaching, Piktochart is a great program to use.
 Both of these tools come with free and paid packages, but for beginners, I find that the free versions are more than sufficient.

 How to Make Money Selling Online Courses?

 The first step to this is to show people who you really are so that they know how much to trust your expertise.
 Here are some ways to go about it.